 - If more than 4 days have passed since your missed dose: Take your next weekly dose at the scheduled time.

 It’s important that you do not inject more Mounjaro than your doctor prescribes.
-For some medications, using more than the recommended amount may lead to side effects or overdose.
+For some medications, using more than the recommended amount may lead to harmful effects or overdose.

 If you use more than the recommended amount of Mounjaro